 Fully managed, turnkey lending platforms are an efficient and cost-effective deployment strategy for any funding operation that’s evaluating whether their current technology stack can support the launch of customer-centric products and services.
 LaaS platforms can automate multiple processes, including hyper-segmentation and custom messaging.
 And deliver advanced credit scoring methodologies with machine learning capabilities that improve portfolio yield.

-- added-value credit tools that serve multiple consumer needs and wants
+- Added-value credit tools that serve multiple consumer needs and wants

-- hyper-segmentation that drives personalized products and services.
+- Hyper-segmentation that drives personalized products and services.

 These trends may look very different on the surface, but they’re all grounded in a customer-centric business and marketing approach.
 We can learn a lot about this forward-thinking concept by going back in time to grandma’s dinner table.

-Grandma didn’t plan her menus by wondering what kind of funky things she could do with kitchen equipment and cooking utensils.
+Grandma didn’t plan her menus by wondering what kind of things she could do with kitchen equipment and cooking utensils.
 She envisioned a table that was warm, welcoming, and covered with mouth-watering dishes.
 A wonderful place for her family to come home to every evening.
 Then she focused on everyone’s favorite foods, and looked for creative ways to prepare and present those meals.

 Grandma got it right.
-And it’s a great lesson for us to learn as marketers.
+And it’s a great lesson for us to learn.
 Let’s not waste our time thinking about all the cool things we can do with cutting edge technology.
 It’s sort of like grandma brainstorming unusual ways to use a stove and a whisk.
 Let’s focus instead on how to create financial tools our customers can use to make their lives better.
 It wouldn’t hurt to treat our customers like family, and our war rooms like a test kitchen.